tshrestha/recipes/ApplePie.md

 | **¼ tea spoon**    | Ground nutmeg                                  |
 | **¼ tea spoon**    | Fine kosher/sea salt                           |
 | **2 table spoons** | Corn starch                                    |

+### Steps

+Fill a large pot with water, up to the halfway mark, and set it to boil.
+While boiling, peel then slice the apples into ¼ inch thin slices.

+Once the water is at a rolling boil, carefully add the apples to the pot, and turn off the heat.
+Stir the pot to ensure the apples are properly distributed, then let it sit for 10 minutes.

+Drain the apples into a colander, then let it cool and dry for about an hour.
+Once the apples are sufficiently cool, transfer them to a large bowl.

+Add the **sugar**, **cinnamon**, **nutmeg**, **salt**, and **corn starch** to the apples.
+Mix until the apple slices are properly coated.
+Let the mixture rest for at least an hour to let the juices extract from the apple slices.

+Pour the extracted juice into a saucepan and add a ¼ stick of unsalted butter.
+Reduce over medium heat, stirring continuously until thickened.
+Once it is thick and syrupy, remove it from the heat and pour it over the apples and mix.

+## The Bottom Crust

+Using a rolling pin, roll the pie crust disc until it's about 11 inches in diameter.
+Then roll it over a 9-inch pie dish and seat it properly.
+Put it back in the fridge.